PritamChaudhari23/Software-Notes/9. Software Engineering/Software project.md

 Developers and testers must understand business requirements first.
 That is the source of knowledge for both.
 If both are on the same page only then the project can happen otherwise there will be miscommunication and conflicts between devs and QA.

 ===============================================================================================

-Service based organisation:
-Resource billing
-Shadow resources
-How does that organisation earn revenue?
-How much does the client pay?
-When does he do cost cutting?
-How is the client?

 Dev: